 Prevention and Oral Health Advice

-Brush twice daily using a fluoride toothpaste for at least two minutes, ensuring you reach all surfaces of each tooth.
+Brush twice daily using a fluoride toothpaste.
+Fluoride helps strengthen enamel and protect against decay.
+Brush for at least two minutes, ensuring you reach all surfaces of each tooth.

 Attend regular dental check-ups.
-Routine examinations allow a dentist to identify early signs of decay, gum disease, or other issues before they progress.
+Routine examinations allow a dentist to identify early signs of decay, gum disease, or other issues before they progress to the point of causing pain.
+The frequency of check-ups may vary depending on your individual oral health needs.

 Do not ignore early symptoms.
 Mild sensitivity or occasional discomfort may indicate a developing problem.
 Addressing issues early often means simpler and less invasive treatment.